teddylew12/race_on_cv/fisheye_calibration.md

 ##### Focal Length Parameters

-The focal length parameters, f~x~ and f~y~, allow us to convert from pixel units to real world units (e.g. cm).
+The focal length parameters, f_x and f_y, allow us to convert from pixel units to real world units (e.g. cm).
 Most cameras have non-square pixels, so two different parameters are needed.

 ##### Principal Point Offset Parameters

-The principal point offset parameters, x~0~ and y~0~ move the origin of the camera coordinate system to the origin of the image coordinate system.
+The principal point offset parameters, x_0 and y_0 move the origin of the camera coordinate system to the origin of the image coordinate system.

 ![pp_offset](Images\pp_offset.PNG)